Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Appendix B: Proof of Propositions 1 and 2

 Therefore parameter $\rho$ is not identifiable.
-Moreover, parameters $\sigma_{l}^{2}$ cannot be distinguished from $\beta_{l}^{2}$.
-Let us denote their sum by $\gamma_{l}^2$, where
+Moreover, parameters $\sigma_{j}^{2}$ cannot be distinguished from $\beta_{j}^{2}$.
+Let us denote their sum by $\gamma_{j}^2$, where

-There are $K(K-1)$ identifying functions (a.1), that we would like to use to identify the $(K-1)$ values of $c_{k}$, the $K$ values of $\delta_{l}$ and the $K$ values of $\gamma_{l}$, i.e. $3K-1$ unknowns.
-We follow \cite{GG2015} and add the identifying constraints:
+There are $K(K-1)$ identifying functions (b.1), that we would like to use to identify the $(K-1)$ values of $c_{k}$, the $K$ values of $\delta_{j}$ and the $K$ values of $\gamma_{j}$, i.e. $3K-1$ unknowns.
+We follow \cite{GG2015} and add the identifying restrictions:

-Next, we proceed as follows:
+Next, we proceed as follows.

-(a) \ From (b.1) written for $k=2$, we identify $\cfrac{\delta_{l}}{\gamma_{l}}$.
+(a) \ From (b.1) written for $k=2$, we identify $\cfrac{\delta_{j}}{\gamma_{j}}$.
 Given that $\gamma_{1}=1$, we get $\delta_{1}$ identified.

-(b) \ For $l=1$, we have $\gamma_{1}=1$, hence we identify $c_{k}-\delta_{1}$, given (b.1).
+(b) \ For $j=1$, we have $\gamma_{1}=1$, hence we identify $c_{k}-\delta_{1}$, given (b.1).
 Therefore, all thresholds $c_{k}, \ \ k=2, ..., K$ are identified.

-(c) \ Then the identifying functions can also be written as:
+(c) \ Then the identifying functions can also be written as